liz-starfield/blog/src/posts/LLM/langchain.md

 ## Essential Core Modules You Need to Know
 ### Model I/O
-Function: Abstracts interaction with LLM, divided into Prompts module, Language Model module (LLM module), and Output Parsers module.
+Usage: Abstracts interaction with LLM, divided into Prompts module, Language Model module (LLM module), and Output Parsers module.
 #### Prompts
-Function: Uses Prompt templates as inputs for LLM.
+Usage: Uses Prompt templates as inputs for LLM.
 #### Language Model(LLM)
-Function: An abstraction of the language model, calls LLM through a universal interface.
+Usage: An abstraction of the language model, calls LLM through a universal interface.
 #### Output Parsers
-Function: Parses the output of LLM, able to parse into different formats.
+Usage: Parses the output of LLM, able to parse into different formats.
 ### Chains
-Function: Combines multiple components to create a single cohesive task.
+Usage: Combines multiple components to create a single cohesive task.
 Multiple Chains can be nested or combined with other components to build more complex Chains.
 ### Agents
-Function: Based on user input, plans and makes decisions using LLM.
+Usage: Based on user input, plans and makes decisions using LLM.
 It can divide tasks into smaller parts or decide the behavior of each step, integrating various tools and dynamically choosing whether to use a tool and which tool to use.

 Key Concepts: